 HVT has proven a critical component to fighting a host of cyber-criminals, from those peddling impostor baby formula and fraudsters selling pirated entertainment and software to shady dark web actors behind rising incidents of phishing and trademark infringement.

 “We go deeper than just identifying that the abuse is happening,” Hopping said.
 “We find out who’s behind it.”

 It’s a well-known fact that criminals often hide behind an intermediary proxy service.
-Today, however, many fraudsters have amped up their strategies, using stolen identities to populate the Whois records of fraudulent domains — even using fictitious computer-generated names and addresses created by specialized software.
+Today, however, many fraudsters have amped up their strategies by using stolen identities to populate the Whois records of fraudulent domains, even using fictitious computer-generated names and addresses created by specialized software.

 But for Hopping, one slip-up can be all it takes to blow their cover.

-Hopping, who is a member of the ASIS International, said he sees even more potential for a focus on the big fish in the near future.
-Patent-pending, MarkMonitor technology, for example, would use big data analytics and machine learning to further improve simultaneous detection of High-Value Targets across digital channels, from marketplaces and e-commerce to websites, social media and more.
-In fact, he’s helping lead the initiative at MarkMonitor.
+Hopping, a member of ASIS International, said he sees potential for a focus on the bigger fish in the near future.
+Patent-pending technology, for example, would use big data analytics and machine learning to further improve simultaneous detection of High-Value Targets across marketplaces, websites, social and other digital channels.
+In fact he’s helping lead the initiative at MarkMonitor.